GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

   ]
 ) <fig:ssl:multi_source:normalization_plots>

+#gaet[
+  The experiment _without normalization_ is mysterious: I am not able to reproduce it.
+  If I don't solve this, we might have to simply remove it and just compare BN to LN.
+]

 This particular metric clearly exposes the differences between those three choices but the other metrics behave similarly.
 Overall, both normalization techniques bring additional stability and performance to the training process.
 However, significant differences arise when looking at the validation metrics.